ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

   Java checked exceptions seem good but do not work in practice?
   Relates to easy forget to catch

+Personally dislike exceptions because they are a hole in the type systems.
+This is not a problem inherent to exceptions, but it is to every implementation that I am aware of.
+The second reason is that (in C#) there is no distinction between recoverable and unrecoverable exceptions.
+Possible to catch `OutOfMemoryException`.
+On the other hand, situations that are not exceptional (a dropped network connection, for example) may throw and incur the performance penalty.

 Sum types
 ---------
 Pros: